alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

  ## 06/xx/23 -  Eric Smith -    Version 4.1.1
 **Updates:**
+-   Added reactivity for Apex-Defind objects (Pre-Selected Rows are not reactive)

 **Bug Fixes:**
 -   Fixed reactivity for DataFetcher on initial load of screen